 Generally in restaurants, soy sauce is not added to fried rice, but I like to add for an umami flavor.
 Feel free to skip soy sauce if you do not prefer it.

-How to make Fried Rice
+How to make Fried Rice Recipe

-Prepping and Cooking Rice
+Prep and Cook Rice

 1. A great vegetable fried rice recipe begins with well-cooked white rice.
 To do so, first, soak 1 cup of basmati rice (190 to 200 grams) in water for 30 mins.
 Then drain and set rice aside.